landobyte/glo/README.md

 ```

 ### Plugins
-Glo even allow you to extend it's behaviour with plugins.
+Glo even allow you to extend it's behavior with plugins.
 An example plugin is available in the plugins directory.

 ### Comments